True Love (Crystal Gayle album)

 True Love is the tenth studio album by American country music singer Crystal Gayle.
-Released in November 1982, it peaked at #14 on the Billboard Country Albums charts.
+Released in November 1982, it peaked at No. 14 on the Billboard Country Albums charts.

-Three of the album's tracks reached #1 on the Country Singles chart; "'Til I Gain Control Again", "Our Love is on the Faultline" and "Baby What About You".
+Three of the album's tracks reached No. 1 on the Country Singles chart; "'Til I Gain Control Again", "Our Love is on the Faultline" and "Baby What About You".

-The oft-covered track "Everything I Own" was released as a single in the UK where it peaked at #93 on the UK Singles Chart in early 1983.
-The song was originally recorded by the band Bread in 1972, and also was a UK #1 hit for Ken Boothe in 1974.
-In 1987, four years after Gayle's version, the song was recorded by Boy George (his first solo recording) who also had a UK #1 hit with it.
+The oft-covered track "Everything I Own" was released as a single in the UK where it peaked at No. 93 on the UK Singles Chart in early 1983.
+The song was originally recorded by the band Bread in 1972, and also was a UK No. 1 hit for Ken Boothe in 1974.
+In 1987, four years after Gayle's version, the song was recorded by Boy George (his first solo recording) who also had a UK No. 1 hit with it.